kiwicom/request-session/docs/source/retry.rst

 the total number of requests will be 3: nominal request and 2 retries on failure.

-Important note: the request  is not retried in case of client error, that is if the server responded with HTTP 4xx, not including HTTP 408 Request Timeout
+Important note: by default, the request is not retried in case of client error, that is if the server responded with HTTP 4xx, not including HTTP 408 Request Timeout.
+This behavior is configurable using ``retriable_client_errors`` constructor parameter, where custom list of HTTP codes can be provided to enable automatic retry.

 If ``sleep_before_repeat`` parameter is passed, the method waits for that amount of seconds before retrying.